-10.1 Scanned copies of original documents will be accepted. however, original hard copies may be requested at any time.

-- 10.2 For details on examples of acceptable circumstances for consideration of either an R4R or Academic Appeal and of associated evidence that is normally required please refer to the NEC policy.
+- 10.1 Scanned copies of original documents will be accepted; however, original hard copies may be requested at any time. - 10.2 For details on examples of acceptable circumstances for consideration of either an R4R or Academic Appeal and of associated evidence that is normally required please refer to the NEC policy.
 The University considers each application for R4R or Academic Appeal on its own merits, as an individual case, and according to the relevant process.
-The examples provided are indicative and students should seek guidance from their School about the type of evidence required in their particular circumstances in case of doubt. - 10.3 It is expected that the supporting evidence is provided at time of submission.
-Where this is not possible, the student must indicate the type of evidence they intend to submit and the reason why it cannot be submitted at the time, with an indication of when the evidence will be submitted. - 10.4 Acceptance of submissions without evidence, or delayed evidence is at the discretion of the RP or the Academic Registrar.
+The examples provided are indicative and students should seek guidance from their School about the type of evidence required in their particular circumstances in case of doubt. - 10.3 Students should not normally submit photographic evidence to support their submission, except where this is a photograph of a document or prescription. - 10.4 It is expected that the supporting evidence is provided at time of submission.
+Where this is not possible, the student must indicate the type of evidence they intend to submit and the reason why it cannot be submitted at the time, with an indication of when the evidence will be submitted.
+Additional evidence must be submitted within 5 working days of the submission. - 10.5 Acceptance of submissions without evidence, or delayed evidence is at the discretion of the RP or the Academic Registrar (or nominee).
 The student will be notified of the decision to accept the submission or otherwise.
-A lack of supporting evidence at the point of submission may lead to delays within the process or the submission being considered ineligible. - 10.5 Where an R4R and/or Academic Appeal is submitted on grounds of the student having new material information which could not have previously been made available for consideration by the Notification of Extenuating Circumstances Contact or Panel, Board of Examiners or RP, the student must ensure that the evidence: - a. is genuinely new (i.e. it has not been considered in any form in any of the previous stages of the process); - b. is material to the original appeal (i.e. significant and relevant); - c. could not have been presented at an earlier stage in the appeals process for reasons beyond the student's control.
+A lack of supporting evidence at the point of submission may lead to delays within the process or the submission being considered ineligible. - 10.6 Where an R4R and/or Academic Appeal is submitted on grounds of the student having new material information which could not have previously been made available for consideration by the Notification of Extenuating Circumstances Contact or Panel, Board of Examiners or RP, the student must ensure that the evidence: - a. is genuinely new (i.e. it has not been considered in any form in any of the previous stages of the process); - b. is material to the original appeal (i.e. significant and relevant); - c. could not have been presented at an earlier stage in the appeals process for reasons beyond the student's control.